 Unfortunately, iOS 11 has been plagued with bugs and vulnerabilities since it launched in September 2017.
 So much so that Apple has said it is focusing on stability in the next version of iOS - iOS 12, due later in 2018 - but luckily we don't have to wait that long for fixes, and a few new features.

 Throughout the year Apple updates iOS on a regular basis, sometimes to fix bugs and vulnerabilities, sometimes to add new features, such as fun emoji or important updates to apps.
 Because of this, from time to time you will see an alert in Settings on your iPhone or iPad indicating there is an update.
 We run through all the updates to iOS 11 in this article.

 You can check which version of iOS 11 you're running by going to Settings > General > Software Update.
-The most recent version as of 9 May is iOS 11.3.1 and we have all the details about that below.
-That will soon be followed by iOS 11.4, currently in beta and featuring a new Lightning-disabling Restricted Mode for security purposes.
+The most recent version as of 29 May 2018 is iOS 11.4 and we have all the details about that below.

 Problems in iOS 11